rickshahid/SkyMedia/README.md

 * Securely upload and process your media via transcoding, indexing, thumbnail generation, content protection, etc

-* Generate metadata via content analytics such as face, emotion and object detection to enable search and discovery
+* Generate metadata via content analytics such as face, object and motion detection to enable discovery and action

 * Create subclips (either as filtered views or as new assets) via a standard web extension to the Azure Media Player